-- Providing financial and professional expertise to individuals living in LMI or majority-minority areas or to non-profit organizations that primarily serve individuals and small businesses in those areas. - Donations to non-profit organizations that primarily serve individuals or small businesses in LMI and minority communities. - Community lending to individuals or organizations in support of affordable housing, community services, economic development, community revitalization, and other activities such as obtaining grant assistance that are responsive to the needs of individuals where we have office locations. - Investments in bonds, certificates of deposit, LMI loan pools, and equity that are designed to support individuals living in LMI or minority areas. - Establishment of policies, procedures, analytics and training to prevent discriminatory lending practices.
+- Providing financial and professional expertise to individuals living in LMI or majority-minority areas or to non-profit organizations that primarily serve individuals and small businesses in those areas. - Donations to non-profit organizations that primarily serve individuals or small businesses in LMI and minority communities. - Community lending to individuals or organizations in support of affordable housing, community services, economic development, community revitalization and other activities such as obtaining grant assistance that are responsive to the needs of individuals where we have office locations. - Investments in bonds, certificates of deposit, LMI loan pools and equity that are designed to support individuals living in LMI or minority areas. - Establishment of policies, procedures, analytics and training to prevent discriminatory lending practices.

-Community development initiatives in the past fiscal year have included:
+Community development initiatives during the 2023 calendar year included:

-- Provided first mortgage loan opportunities through our Homeownership Now mortgage lending program, as well as various state- and federal-based programs (NC, TN Housing and USDA, FHA, VA), to qualified LMI first-time homebuyers. - Maintained approved lender status with a myriad of organizations that support affordable direct mortgage assistance to LMI populations, first-time homebuyers, veterans, and others that may qualify.
-Facilitated grant and forgivable financing options through NC Housing Finance Agency, FHLB Atlanta Set-Aside program, as well as various municipal programs to secure over \$156,000 in funding, supporting home purchase transactions totaling over \$1.7 million.

-- Partnered with Habitat for Humanity ("Habitat") in Wake County, North Carolina to originate mortgage loans for families purchasing new homes through Habitat.
+- Provided first mortgage loan opportunities through our Homeownership Now mortgage lending program which offers 100% financing for qualified borrowers, as well as various state- and federal-based programs (NC, TN Housing and USDA, FHA, VA), to qualified LMI first-time homebuyers. - Maintained approved lender status with a myriad of organizations that support affordable direct mortgage assistance to LMI populations, first-time homebuyers, veterans and others that may qualify.
+Facilitated grant and forgivable financing options through NC Housing Finance Agency, FHLB Atlanta Set-Aside program, as well as various municipal programs to secure over \$264,000 in funding, supporting home purchase transactions totaling over \$2.0 million. - Partnered with Habitat for Humanity ("Habitat") in Wake County, North Carolina to originate mortgage loans for families purchasing new homes through Habitat.
 We have expanded this program with Habitat in Asheville and Charlotte, North Carolina, as well as Greenville, South Carolina.
-To date, we have made aggregate commitments to this program of more than \$20 million, including originations of over \$4 million. - Promoted financial literacy programs by providing FDIC Money Smart curriculum at no cost and partnering with the Banzai financial education program in several public schools.
-A new financial literacy task force was created to develop and implement a consistent curriculum for all markets served and develop partnerships to deliver these classes on an ongoing basis with local after school programs, specifically those in LMI communities. - Provided first-time home buyer seminars that included a road map to the buying and lending process and identified resources such as financial education and down payment assistance programs. - Supported a variety of non-profit organizations through approximately \$530,000 in donations and sponsorships that work to make positive impacts on our communities with a focus on financial education, affordable housing, and essential community services to LMI individuals. - Made over \$70 million in investments that promote LMI housing, including mortgages purchased from non-profit organizations, U.S. government-sponsored enterprises, low-income equity tax credits, and certificates of deposit. - Establish a paid time off ("PTO") benefit for our employees that provides every employee with eight hours of paid volunteer time to give back to the communities where they live and work. - Provided over 1,000 hours through our employee volunteer community service activities. - Provided over \$40 million of Community Development lending through loans and leases to developers, non-profit entities, and municipalities.
-These loans benefit communities through services to LMI individuals, job creation and stabilization, economic development, and affordable housing.
+To date, we have made aggregate commitments to this program of more than \$23 million, including originations of over \$11 million. - Promoted financial literacy programs by providing FDIC Money Smart curriculum at no cost and partnering with the Banzai financial education program in several public schools.
+A new financial literacy task force was created to develop and implement a consistent curriculum for all markets served and develop partnerships to deliver these classes on an ongoing basis with local after school programs, specifically those in LMI communities. - Provided first-time home buyer seminars that included a road map to the buying and lending process and identified resources such as financial education and down payment assistance programs. - Supported a variety of non-profit organizations through approximately \$444,000 in donations and sponsorships that work to make positive impacts on our communities with a focus on financial education, affordable housing and essential community services to LMI individuals. - Held over \$84 million in investments that promote LMI housing, including mortgages purchased from non-profit organizations, U.S. government-sponsored enterprises, low-income equity tax credits and certificates of deposit. - Provided over 1,200 hours through our employee volunteer community service activities.

+• Provided over \$40 million of Community Development lending through loans and leases to developers, non-profit entities and municipalities.
+These loans benefit communities through services to LMI individuals, job creation and stabilization, economic development and affordable housing.